TerryV8/click-count/docs/maven_unit_test.md

 Write unit tests – which are critical to ensuring long-term quality and correctness.

-In order to provide Unit Test to our project, add this dependecies to the pom.xml:
+To provide Unit tests to our project, add these dependecies in the pom.xml:
 ```console
 <dependencies>
 ...